 - Machine learning in media coding and streaming systems

-- Emerging applications: social media, game streaming, personal broadcast, healthcare, industry 4.0, multi-camera surveillance, smart transportation, etc.
+- Emerging applications: social media, game streaming, personal broadcast, healthcare, industry 4.0, multi-camera surveillance, smart transportation, social VR, 6DoF video, etc.

 Prospective authors are recommended to check the call for papers for both NOSSDAV and Packet Video workshops and submit their work based on the respective scopes.
 The workshop TPC chairs may redirect a submission or an accepted paper to the other workshop as they feel appropriate after notifying the authors.

-Prospective authors are invited to submit an electronic version of full papers, in PDF format, up to six (6) printed pages in length (double column ACM style format) at the workshop Web site.
+Prospective authors are invited to submit an electronic version of full papers, in PDF format, up to six (6) printed pages plus one (1) page solely for references in length (double column ACM style format) at the workshop Web site.
 Authors must prepare their papers in a way that preserves the anonymity of the authors.
-Please do NOT include the author names under the title.
-The proceedings will be published by ACM Digital Library.
-Please submit your paper online through:
+Please do NOT include the author names under the title and remove the references that may lead to authors’ identification.
+The workshop proceedings will be published by ACM Digital Library.